Giacomo and Giovanni Battista Tocci: Early childhood

 The twins' parents did not allow any thorough examination of them as they believed it would diminish their fame.
 The twins' father took them to Turin to be exhibited in the freak show, where the twins were examined by professors of the Turin Academy of Medicine.
 The professors determined they would not live long.
 However, a Paris tour followed, and they were examined by two doctors in Lyon, France.
 They determined the twins would live long, against the prediction of the professors at the Turin Academy of Medicine.
 In August 1879, the twins were shown before the Swiss Society of Natural Science.
 A doctor there also determined they were likely to live.
-The twins had two heads, two necks, two ribcages that came together at the sixth rib, four arms, and two legs; they had two hearts, two stomachs, two sets of lungs, two separate diaphragms, and a shared large and small intestine.
+The twins had two heads, two necks, two ribcages that came together at the sixth rib, four arms, and two legs; they had two hearts, two stomachs, two sets of lungs, and two separate diaphragms, and they shared a large and small intestine.
 Each twin controlled his respective leg and did not feel his twin's body.
 For the rest of the 1880s, they were exhibited in most of the major cities in Italy, Switzerland, Germany, Austria, Poland, and France almost every day.
 Although an English doctor would later state that Giacomo was idiotic and Giovanni intelligent and artistic, every succeeding doctor stated they were both clever.
 They never learned to walk as they did not have muscular development in their legs due to almost all of their time being exhibited, as it made it easier for their parents to exploit them.
 Despite this, they could stand by using a chair or another object to balance.
 To get around, they tumbled about on all six limbs or were transported in a wheelchair.

 Adolescence

 The twins spoke Italian, French, and German.
 They settled disputes between themselves with their fists.
-While Giovanni liked beer, Giacomo preferred mineral water, he was very talkative while Giovanni was quite quiet.
-In 1891, the boys came to the United States for an extensive tour and were paid $1000 a week.
+While Giovanni liked beer, Giacomo preferred mineral water, and Giacomo was very talkative while Giovanni was more quiet.
+In 1891, the boys came to the United States for an extensive tour and were paid $1000 a week (about $35000 in 2025 dollars).
 In March 1892, they arrived in New York City and stayed for three weeks.
 Their one-year tour turned into a five-year tour as their popularity grew in the United States.